dsparber/shapemodeling/report.md

 - But, faces look more realistic
   - Non linear transformation
 - Learning approach works for all kinds of Point Clouds
-  - Only testing data was specific for faces
+  - Only training data was specific for faces